ibm-cloud-docs/vmwaresolutions/archiref/veeam-cr-sa/veeam-cr-sa-ire.md

 * Control traffic is the access that is required by the Veeam backup server to the production vCenter and ESXi hosts to enable cyber-backup operations.
 * Cyber-recovery backup proxy is a Veeam VMware backup proxy that is used to transport data from the production environment to the cyber-recovery site.
 It is an architecture component that sits between the cyber-backup server and other components of the cyber-backup infrastructure.
 While the cyber-backup server administers tasks, the cyber-recovery backup proxy processes jobs and delivers backup traffic.
 Basic backup proxy tasks include retrieving VM data, compression, de-duplicating, encrypting, and forwarding to the cyber-recovery backup repository.
 For more information, see [Veeam backup proxy](/docs/vmwaresolutions?topic=vmwaresolutions-veeam-cr-sa-vp).

-## vCenter Server instance
+## {{site.data.keyword.vcf-auto-short}} instance
 {: #veeam-cr-sa-ire-vcs}

-The vCenter Server instance provides the compute and network resources to host VMs and sandboxes.
-If the vSAN option in the vCenter Server instance ordering is used, then the vCenter Server instance also provides the storage resources.
+The {{site.data.keyword.vcf-auto-short}} instance provides the compute and network resources to host VMs and sandboxes.
+If the vSAN option in the {{site.data.keyword.vcf-auto-short}} instance ordering is used, then the {{site.data.keyword.vcf-auto-short}} instance also provides the storage resources.

-The vCenter Server instance consists of a consolidated cluster with a minimum of three vSphere ESXi hosts.
+The {{site.data.keyword.vcf-auto-short}} instance consists of a consolidated cluster with a minimum of three vSphere ESXi hosts.
 This cluster hosts the following VMs:

-* vCenter server appliance - The VCSA manages the vSphere resources and provides a single management plane for vSphere.
+* VMware vCenter® server appliance (VCSA) - The VCSA manages the vSphere resources and provides a single management plane for vSphere.
 * NSX-T™ manager cluster - The NSX-T manager cluster consists of three manager appliances that provide the management and control plane for the virtualized network, also known as the overlay network.
 * Active Directory™ and domain name service - The ADDNS VMs are two Microsoft® Windows 2019 VMs configured for Active Directory and DNS.
 This option is selected in the order process by selecting the **Two highly available dedicated Windows Server VMs on the management cluster** option.
 By selecting this option, you must provide your own licenses.
 * Veeam service instance - For more information, see [Veeam components](/docs/vmwaresolutions?topic=vmwaresolutions-veeam-cr-sa-components).
 * Gateway cluster - A gateway cluster consists of two vSphere ESXi hosts provisioned on {{site.data.keyword.cloud_notm}} gateways.
 It provides the resources to run the network edge gateway.
 These resources include firewalls and the ability to become the default gateways for {{site.data.keyword.cloud_notm}} subnets that are associated with them.
 In this solution architecture, the cluster hosts the Juniper vSRX firewalls that run as virtual appliances.
-While Juniper vSRX appliances can be run directly on the consolidated cluster, it cannot act as the default gateway to the {{site.data.keyword.cloud_notm}} subnets, as this requires the {{site.data.keyword.cloud_notm}} gateway appliance.
+While Juniper vSRX appliances can be run directly on the consolidated cluster, it cannot act as the default gateways to the {{site.data.keyword.cloud_notm}} subnets, as this requires the {{site.data.keyword.cloud_notm}} gateway appliance.

-The solution architecture adds the following components to the vCenter Server instance:
+The solution architecture adds the following components to the {{site.data.keyword.vcf-auto-short}} instance:

 * Management VM - This VM is a Linux VM that runs Ansible.
 Ansible playbooks are used for automation tasks that include the opening of the air gap to allow cyberbackups.
 * Jump servers - Jump servers and bastion hosts allow access into the isolated recovery environment for the cyberadmins.
 * Cybertoolsets - The cyber-recovery toolsets are your applications for use within the cyber-recovery site to scan, analyze, or clean cyber-recovery data.

-The vCenter Server instance uses the following {{site.data.keyword.cloud_notm}} services:
+The {{site.data.keyword.vcf-auto-short}} instance uses the following {{site.data.keyword.cloud_notm}} services:

-* NFS service - If VMware vSAN is not specified for the vCenter Server instance, then {{site.data.keyword.filestorage_full_notm}} (NFS) is used or the VMware datastores.
+* NFS service - If VMware vSAN is not specified for the {{site.data.keyword.vcf-auto-short}} instance, then {{site.data.keyword.filestorage_full_notm}} (NFS) is used or the VMware datastores.
 The {{site.data.keyword.filestorage_full_notm}} (NFS) is in the {{site.data.keyword.cloud_notm}} services network in the data center.
 Customers don't have direct access to the underlying storage infrastructure and use file shares.
 * NTP service - In this architecture, the isolated recovery environment uses the ADDNS servers as a time source.
 The ADDNS servers use the {{site.data.keyword.cloud_notm}} NTP service for their time reference.
 * DNS service - In this architecture, the isolated recovery environment uses the ADDNS servers for name resolution.
 The ADDNS servers use the {{site.data.keyword.cloud_notm}} DNS service for requests that they cannot resolve directly.